 The Officer Bradley A. Moody Memorial Underpass project is a roadway undercrossing in place of an existing grade crossing at Marina Bay Parkway between Regatta Boulevard and Meeker Avenue in Richmond.
 This grade separation project will reduce traffic congestion and allow emergency vehicles to access the South Richmond Shoreline area unimpeded.
 The project would improve access to proposed Water Emergency Transit Authority (WETA) ferries and improve air quality by reducing emissions of idling vehicles.

 Contra Costa Transportation Authority, Metropolitan Transportation Commission, and the Successor Agency to the Richmond Community Redevelopment Agency.

 The Bradley A. Moody Memorial Underpass Project involves the construction of a roadway underpass on Marina Bay Parkway between Meeker Avenue and Regatta Boulevard, and is intended to resolve long-standing access limitations to the Marina Bay area caused by frequent train crossings.
 In early September 2013, Marina Bay Parkway was closed to traffic.
-This closure is planned to remain in place until early May 2015.
+This closure is planned to remain in place until late May/early June 2015.

 For additional information and to be added to the project update contact list, please see the project website at www.moodyup.com.
 You can also follow the project on facebook: www.facebook.com/MoodyMemorialUnderpass, or contact the project’s public outreach coordinator Jacqueline Majors at (925) 949-6196.